multi-build/multibuild/README.rst

 Test phase
 ----------

-Testing is in an Ubuntu 14.04 docker container - see ``multibuild/docker_test_wrap.sh``.  ``multibuild/travis_linux_steps.sh``
+Testing is in an Ubuntu 14.04 Docker container - see ``multibuild/docker_test_wrap.sh``.  ``multibuild/travis_linux_steps.sh``
-defines the ``install_run`` function, which starts up the testing docker container with a wrapper script ``multibuild/docker_test_wrap.sh``.
+defines the ``install_run`` function, which starts up the testing Docker container with a wrapper script ``multibuild/docker_test_wrap.sh``.
 The wrapper script sources the following bash scripts: